timbender-ncceh/template_project_tracker/README.md

 # template_project_tracker
-A template repository to clone each time a new NCCEH data project is begun to help manage project progress, issue tracking and other common project management tasks.
+A template repository to fork each time a new NCCEH data project is begun to help manage project progress, issue tracking and other common project management tasks.
 ## Setup:
 * Fork this repository to create a starting point for your own project by following this guide: https://docs.github.com/en/get-started/quickstart/fork-a-repo
 * Edit the text in this file ("README.md") directly in GitHub by clicking on the pencil icon to the right to manage your specific project.